Oskar Goldberg: Biography

 Two years after graduating in 1906, Goldberg published his book on the numerological hermeneutics of the Torah: Die fünf Bücher Mosis–ein Zahlengebäude in 1908 when he was twenty-three years old.
-Goldberg‘s book received attraction by the renowned historians of religion Robert Eisler and Franz Dornseiff, 'although they disputed his claim that it was beyond the power of human intelligence to fabricate' Goldberg‘s uncovered numerological pattern.
+Goldberg’s book received attraction by the renowned historians of religion Robert Eisler and Franz Dornseiff, 'although they disputed his claim that it was beyond the power of human intelligence to fabricate' Goldberg’s uncovered numerological pattern.

-In his years attending the Friedrich Wilhelm Gymnasium Goldberg had cultivated a long standing friendship with the philosopher Erich Unger, who was one year behind Goldberg.
+In his years attending the Friedrich Wilhelm Gymnasium Goldberg had cultivated a long-standing friendship with the philosopher Erich Unger, who was one year behind Goldberg.

-Goldberg had studied medical anthropology at the University of Munich (Ludwig-Maximillians Universität), completing his dissertation on yogi practices and rituals (Die abnormalen biologischen Vorgänge bei orientalischen Sekten) in 1915.
+Goldberg had studied medical anthropology at the Ludwig-Maximilians-Universität München, completing his dissertation on yogi practices and rituals (Die abnormalen biologischen Vorgänge bei orientalischen Sekten) in 1915.
 Goldberg had conducted research for his dissertation in extensive trips to Bhutan, Nepal, and Kashmir.

 In 1917, Goldberg met his wife Dora Hiller, a cousin of the gay activist Kurt Hiller, at the Oriental Institute in Berlin where she was working on the translation of the writings of Swami Vivekananda.
 Goldberg married Dora Hiller in 1921.

 Described as his magnum opus, Goldberg published Die Wirklichkeit der Hebräer (The Reality of the Hebrews) in 1925 to widespread interest.

-Goldberg attended meetings of the "Philosophische Gruppe" in 1927 which were held in Unger‘s Berlin apartment.
+Goldberg attended meetings of the "Philosophische Gruppe" in 1927 which were held in Unger’s Berlin apartment.
 Attendees of the circle included H. G. Adler, Carl Schmitt, and Alfred Döblin.

-Leaving Germany in 1932 for San Remo, Italy for reasons of health until 1938, Goldberg remained remained outside Germany during the Nazi seizure of power.
+Leaving Germany in 1932 for San Remo, Italy for reasons of health until 1938, Goldberg remained outside Germany during the Nazi seizure of power.
 Goldberg had hence on travelled extensively in order to be shielded from Nazi persecution; to Zurich and Montpellier in early September 1939.
 After the outbreak of World War Two, Goldberg reported to camps assigned for German nationals and those initiated by the Vichy government after the Fall of France.

 Goldberg had come into possession of a US Visa through the American Rescue Committee in March 1941.
 While in the United States, Goldberg became involved in spiritualist research and submitted contributions to the New York Spiritualist Leader requesting information on ghost sightings.
 Goldberg was featured in the "Talk of the Town" section of the New Yorker as a result of his interest in ghost photography.

 Goldberg returned to France after the death of his wife in 1948.
 In 1949, he represented American naturopathic physicians at the World Health Organization in Geneva.

 Goldberg died in Nice in 1952.
 He is buried in the Jewish section of a cemetery in Monaco.